 Jerome was a mechanical engineer at a factory in Akron, Ohio which produced only vacuum cleaners.
 He made a lot of vacuum cleaners, and like Kim, he was very good at what he did.
 By 30, he had been promoted to Quality Assurance Manager and was earning a comfortable 62k/yr, which is more than just decent in a decrepit post-industrial town where the rent for a studio averages just 600/month.
 He did not like vacuum cleaners, of course.
 No one likes vacuum cleaners.
 But he had spent his whole life growing up in the industrial Midwest, and his whole family worked on cars or steel or appliances like this, and frankly, he had never considered that another career might exist for him at all.

 These four characters had never met before.
 They would never have become friends in any regular course of events.
 They had conflicting priorities, lifestyles, and political views on just about every issue that there is.
 The only thing they had in common, in fact, was that they never would have made it through these next few months without each other.

 One event changed all of this, as well as everything else these four people had taken for granted all of their lives, and that was a virus named COVID-19.

-Join the community to follow Max, Kim, Jules, and Jerome as they journey to their new careers.
+Join the community to follow Carlos, Kim, Jules, and Jerome as they journey to their new careers.